 Key dates to remember

-Now that we have some makeshift names for business types, there are some key dates to be aware of.
+There are some key dates to be aware of.
 Understanding the significance of these dates will help businesses understand how full expensing works.

 - 12 March 2020: The government announced the enhanced instant asset write-off and BBI incentive.